CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
 The operating principle of this reader differs slightly from that of the global map reader (see Section <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#viii1c-global-map-reader">VIII.1.c) - Global map reader</a> in the documentation).
 In this case, a single mask can be defined by the user, and a list of measures to be mapped is provided by the user.
 The concept behind this reader is to observe multiple maps of different properties simultaneously (rather than one by one).
 Therefore, the <code>main_mapping</code> function is not used.
 In the main function of the script, <code>main_list_map_reader</code>, the mask is constructed, and cross-correlative analysis is performed only between the mapped measures (for cross-correlative analysis, please refer to section <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#viii4-2d-cross-correlation">VII.4) - 2D cross correlation</a> of the documentation.).
 Then, the figure containing all the different maps is formatted using the <code>formatting_fig</code> function.
 For each map, the <code>tratment_plot_map</code> function is used to carry out treatments (masking, interpolation, etc.) and generate the map of the corresponding property, making use of functions from the <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/PySSPFM/utils/map">SSPFM mapping</a> scripts.
+Finally, all the graphs of the evolution of the different properties as a function of time and the index of the map row are detrmined in the same way with the <code>treatment_plot_graph</code> and <code>formatting_fig_graphs</code> functions.
 </p>

 <p align="center" width="100%">